BenjaminSchubert/web-polls/README.md

 an user to create polls, invite people to them and ask questions.
 Each participant can vote and see the result for a question at any time.

 Our website can be found [there](https://benjaminschubert.github.io/web-polls/).
+Please note that this is a work in progress and only part of the interface is available, and not functionning.

 ## Preview of the app